dact221/dact-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-D﻿iego A. Casas is a M.Sc. student in the Graduate Program of Water Resources and Environmental Engineering ([PPGERHA](https://www.prppg.ufpr.br/site/ppgerha)) at the Federal University of Paraná, Brazil.
+D﻿iego A. Casas is a Ph.D. student in the Graduate Program of Water Resources and Environmental Engineering ([PPGERHA](https://www.prppg.ufpr.br/site/ppgerha)) at the Federal University of Paraná, Brazil.
 His research interests are in coastal hydrodynamics, wave climate and scientific computing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-Diego-Casas.pdf" "newtab" >}}CV{{< /staticref >}}.